Cross-Model Evaluation Protocol · Review Signal

 D. Scope of Review

-2. Depth and diversity of the produced output — Is the claimed output unusually deep, broad, or rare for a single individual working in this timeframe?
+2. Depth and diversity of the mapped output — Is the claimed portfolio unusually broad, deep, or rare for one human founder operating under the stated constraints?

 ---